Ohio’s healthcare mission: embrace innovation, improve care for all

 - Nationwide Children’s, #7 Children’s Hospital

-Expediting the commercialization of innovative ideas requires entrepreneurial spirit, capital, talent and commitment.
-Ohio’s healthcare sector excels in all four areas, making the state one of the world’s top locations for biomedical innovation.
+Expediting commercialization requires entrepreneurial spirit, capital, talent and commitment.
+Ohio’s healthcare industry excels in all four areas, making the state one of the world’s top locations for healthcare business development and biomedical innovation.